 Frequency of monitoring should be sufficient to characterise the natural variations in the environmental parameters.
-This includes, for example, capturing flow and water quality data that typifies both low flow conditions and high flow conditions.
-It also includes capturing seasonality in environmental parameters (particularly ecological parameters).
+This includes, for example, capturing flow and water quality data that

 The spatial distribution of monitoring also needs to be sufficient to capture variability within the river (eg the salinity gradient from upstream to downstream and all associated follow-on environmental effects) and needs to target locations of known problems or issues.
 Consideration also needs to be given to sufficient data capture in order to draw scientific conclusions from the data (eg designed using BACI or beyond BACI techniques).
 As well as sites within the estuary, data also needs to be collected from the catchment in order to characterise and quantify inputs to the estuary.